Search reputation check

 Visible text

-Content and anchor text are checked for suspicious terms.
+Content and anchor text are checked for unexpected terms.

 Sitemap URLs